BertilBraun/gpt-GMail/README.md

-# GPT3 Email Response Extension
+# GPT3 G-Mail Response Extension

 Generates a response to an email using a GPT-3 model.
 Using the last email in the conversation and a view Bullet Points that you provide which describe the rough content of the email, the model generates a response.